-- 31.3 To ensure that the process of impact assessment is robust, it needs to: - Be specific to each individual proposal; - Be clear about the purpose of the proposal; - Consider available evidence; - Include consultation and involvement with those affected by the decision, where appropriate; - Consider proposals for mitigating any negative impact on particular groups; and - Set out arrangements for monitoring the actual impact of the proposal. - 31.4 The Equality Act 2010 extends the public sector equality duties to cover nine protected characteristics, namely: - age, - disability, - gender,

-- gender reassignment, - marriage and civil partnership, - pregnancy and maternity, - race, - religion and belief and - sexual orientation. - 31.5 In December 2010, the Government announced that it would not be taking forward the socio-economic duty for public bodies.
-Despite this the Council has continued to consider people on low incomes as part of its equality impact assessment process. - 31.6 Assessing the potential equality impact of proposed changes to policies procedures and practices is one of the key ways in which public authorities can show 'due regard'.
-Equality Impact Assessments (EIAs), therefore, provide a structured framework which enables the Council to ensure that it considers the equality impact of decisions, and to demonstrate to others that it has done so. - 31.7 Oldham's EIA form is based on the experience of previous years and incorporates elements from good practice elsewhere.
+- 32.3 To ensure that the process of impact assessment is robust, it needs to: - Be specific to each individual proposal; - Be clear about the purpose of the proposal; - Consider available evidence: - Include consultation and involvement with those affected by the decision, where appropriate; - Consider proposals for mitigating any negative impact on particular groups; and - Set out arrangements for monitoring the actual impact of the proposal. - 32.4 The Equality Act 2010 extends the public sector equality duties to cover nine protected characteristics, namely: - age, - · disability, - gender, - gender reassignment, - marriage and civil partnership, - pregnancy and maternity, - race, - religion and belief and - sexual orientation. - 32.5 In December 2010, the Government announced that it would not be taking forward the socio-economic duty for public bodies.
+Despite this the Council has continued to consider people on low incomes as part of its equality impact assessment process. - 32.6 Assessing the potential equality impact of proposed changes to policies procedures and practices is one of the key ways in which public authorities can show 'due regard'.
+Equality Impact Assessments (EIAs), therefore, provide a structured framework which enables the Council to ensure that it considers the equality impact of decisions, and to demonstrate to others that it has done so. - Oldham's EIA form is based on the experience of previous years and incorporates elements from good practice elsewhere.
 The main aims of our current EIA are to: - strengthen the process through improved accountability identifying a lead officer for each EIA; - stimulate a more rigorous and overt analysis of the impact and possible mitigations; and - implement a stronger equality monitoring and management process to ensure that the Council follows through on any commitments.
-This includes identifying risks to implementation and how these will be managed. - 31.8 The equality impact assessment process undertaken for the Council's budget process involves: - An initial equality impact screening The budget proposal action plan forms completed by each Director / Service Manager incorporate an initial equality screening to identify whether any proposal has the potential for significant disproportionate adverse impact in respect of any protected characteristic i.e. whether the impact of the proposal falls disproportionately on any particular group - such as people with a disability. - 31.9 The key aims of this review process are to: - assess the potential equality impact of each proposal using the information provided; - provide challenge to those where the initial screening does not accurately identify those equality groups potentially affected and that a further screening process needs to be completed. - 31.10 Full equality impact assessment An equality impact assessment is carried out if the initial screening identifies that the proposal could have a potential significant, disproportionate adverse equality impact. - 31.11 A key element to assessing the equality impact has been the involvement of elected Members.
-This involvement has included: - Consideration of equality impacts throughout the Leadership Star Chamber process, including through the initial screenings on the proposal forms and a briefing paper; - Briefings between Directors and Cabinet Members during development of proposals and working together to consider the equality impacts and identify any mitigating actions;
+This includes identifying risks to implementation and how these will be managed. - 32.8 The equality impact assessment process undertaken for the Council's budget process involves: - An initial equality impact screening The budget proposal action plan forms completed by each Director / Service Manager incorporate an initial equality screening to identify whether any proposal has the potential for significant disproportionate adverse impact in respect of any protected characteristic i.e. whether the impact of the proposal falls disproportionately on any particular group - such as people with a disability.

+- 32.9 The key aims of this review process are to: - assess the potential equality impact of each proposal using the information provided; - provide challenge to those where the initial screening does not accurately identify those equality groups potentially affected and that a further screening process needs to be completed. - 32.10 Full equality impact assessment An equality impact assessment is carried out if the initial screening identifies that the proposal could have a potential significant, disproportionate adverse equality impact. - 32.11 A key element to assessing the equality impact has been the involvement of elected Members.
+This involvement has included: - Consideration of equality impacts throughout the Leadership Star Chamber process, including through the initial screenings on the proposal forms and a briefing paper; - Briefings between Directors and Cabinet Members during development of proposals and working together to consider the equality impacts and identify any mitigating actions. - 32.12 Following an initial equality impact screening process for the budget proposals included within this report, it was determined that none of the proposals required public consultation or the completion of a full equality impact assessment.